 five things to maintain your sanity:

 1. Plan ahead.
 Know the season will be hard.
 Stores will be crowded and carols will be playing incessantly everywhere you go.
-Plan to shop during quiet times when you can get in and get out quickly.
-Shop online or better yet buy gift cards if you feel compelled to do anything.
+Plan to shop during quiet times when you can get in and out quickly.
+Shop online or better yet buy gift cards.

 2. Establish healthy boundaries.
 Ensure that you always have a place to retreat to and a place to cry or be alone, or stay in bed if needed.
 Communicate your needs and plan with friends and family so they know and can support you and your wishes.